-There are currently about 20 students in the Environmental Interpretation Option that has been in existence for four years now.
-The program has experience growth since its initiation.
-A steady rise in demand for the Environmental Interpretation program is anticipated, given the uniqueness of the program within the University of Montana system and beyond.
+We anticipate the steady rise in demand for the Environmental Interpretation program to continue, given the uniqueness of the program within the University of Montana system and beyond.
 These projections are based mainly on current enrollment trends and communication with current, exiting, and recent program graduates.

-- 4. Institutional and System Fit - a.
+a.
 What is the connection between the proposed program and existing programs at the institution?

-Most content area classes required by the proposed Environmental Interpretation Major and its Options are already offered by faculty in the Environmental Sciences Department and the Biology Department.
-There is overlap between students and faculty within the science programs, creating cohesion between departments. - b.
+Several classes required by the Environmental Interpretation degree and options are offered by faculty in the Environmental Sciences Department and the newly created Biology Department.
+There is overlap between students and faculty within the science programs, creating cohesion between departments.

+b.
 Will approval of the proposed program require changes to any existing programs at the institution?
 If so describe.